E-Mail Quick Reference Guide

 - Printed messages kept as a record must contain essential transmission, receipt data, and attachments; if not, print the data or annotate the printed copy.

-- Delete messages that are not records when no longer needed.
+- Delete messages that are not records when no longer needed, unless they are subject to a hold or freeze due to litigation, an audit, or a FOIA request.

-- Delete messages that are records, after they have been placed in the recordkeeping system.
+- Delete messages that are records, after they have been placed in the recordkeeping system, unless they are subject to a hold or freeze due to litigation, an audit, or a FOIA request.

 - When e-mail is retained as a record, its retention is governed by records schedules.